Corentin Le Cam

-Corentin Le Cam (born 8 June 1999) is a French rugby league & rugby union footballer who last played as a forward for St Estève in the Elite One Championship, on dual-reg loan from Catalans Dragons in the Super League and France at international level.
+Corentin Le Cam (born 8 June 1999) is a French rugby league & rugby union footballer who plays as forward for RC Albi XIII in the Super XIII.
+He previously played for Catalans Dragons in the Super League and France at international level.

 He is the tallest man ever to play English Super League at 209 cm.

 Corentin scored a try against England in the end of year test against England.

 He was “one of the players to watch” for France in the delayed 2021 Rugby League World Cup.

 In 2021 he made his Catalans debut in the Super League against St Helens.